 - Next door, the larger Shipwreck Museum is a salvaged trove of rusted muskets and barnacle-crusted bottles.

 - Buy ready-prepared seafood from the (amazingly cheap!) kiosks nearby and enjoy a picnic on the beach or stroll along the seafront, where there are lots more places to eat.

-- If you’re travelling by bus (see 4 below), your ticket entitles you to some discounts in the area, like 2 for 1 entry to the True Crime museum in Palace Avenue Arcade, just down the hill from the railway station.
+- If you’re travelling by bus (see 4 below), your ticket entitles you to some discounts in the area, like 2 for 1 entry at the True Crime Museum, 10 minutes from the railway station.
 Make sure you print the online voucher beforehand and show it with your bus ticket.